-Field II aims to help students build competencies in advanced generalist practice and enhance their development as social work professionals through the integration of classroom knowledge with applied experiences in field.
+Field II aims to help students build competencies in generalist practice and enhance their development as social work professionals through the integration of classroom knowledge with applied experiences in field.
 Students are required to successfully complete 200 hours of a supervised internship experience while simultaneously participating in 6 bi-weekly field seminars.
 The bi-weekly seminars are conducted for 1.5 hours each.
-The internship experience provides rich opportunities for students to further integrate theory with practice, assess their development of practice skills and socialization to the profession through self-reflection, appropriate use of field supervision, and the adoption of evaluation techniques as part of their practice style.
+The internship experience provides rich opportunities for students to integrate theory with practice, assess their development of practice skills and socialization to the profession through self-reflection, appropriate use of field supervision, and the adoption of evaluation techniques as part of their practice style.
 The field seminar provides a forum for students to discuss field experiences and integrate those experiences with knowledge gained from core courses.
-Particular attention is given to providing opportunities to trouble shoot pragmatic and procedural aspects of field education, developing a professional self, acquiring skills necessary for advanced generalist practice, applying professional values and ethics, ethical decision making techniques to resolve ethical dilemmas, applying skill in cultural competency, and facilitating ongoing assessment and evaluation of student field performance in a supportive environment.
+Particular attention is given to providing opportunities to trouble shoot pragmatic and procedural aspects of field education, developing a professional self, acquiring skills necessary for advanced generalist practice, applying professional values and ethics, recognizing the impact of diversity and multiculturalism issues in field, and facilitating ongoing assessment and evaluation of student field performance in a supportive environment.

-During the internship, learning activities supporting desired MSW Program Competencies are developed by the field instructor, student, and field coordinator as part of the learning contract development process.
+During the internship, learning activities supporting desired MSW Program Generalist Practice Competencies will be developed by the field instructor, student, and field coordinator as part of the learning contract development process.
 The learning contract is used as the basis for evaluating student performance and guides the learning path for the internship experience.
 Student preparation and participation are essential for achievement of the competencies for this course.
 Field II must be taken concurrently with Social Work 5602: Foundation Social Work Practice II.
 It is also a prerequisite for SOWK 5603: Advanced Social Work Practice I and SOWK 5903: Field III.
+This course is part of the generalist practice curriculum.

-Course Descriptions: Specialized Practice/Concentration Year Courses
+Course Descriptions: Specialized Practice Year Courses